crucialniccur/movie-night-planner/README.md

 ## Deployment
 - Set all environment variables in your deployment platform (do not commit secrets to git)
 - Ensure your production database is set up and migrated
-- Use `pip install -r requirements.txt` and `npm install` on your server
+- Use `pip install -r server/requirements.txt` and `npm install` on your server

 ## Troubleshooting
 - If you see `relation "users" does not exist`, run migrations with `flask db upgrade`.